 We list here quick actions you can take to advocate for timely issues.
-Consult Contact Elected Officials for guidelines on how to effectively communicate with key federal, congressional, and state officials as well as their contact information.
-For more long term advocacy opportunties, consult Volunteer and/or contact us.
+The action might entail calling your elected officials: in these cases, consult Contact Elected Officials for information on how contact and effectively communicate with key federal, congressional, and state officials.
+For more long term advocacy opportunties, consult Volunteer or contact us.

-PFLAG National posted this statement on their Facebook wall: “In today’s military, there are brave transgender people serving our country openly and proudly with 134,000 retired veterans having done so with honor and sacrifice.
+In response to the current ban on transgender military troops, PFLAG National released this statement: “In today’s military, there are brave transgender people serving our country openly and proudly with 134,000 retired veterans having done so with honor and sacrifice.
 The Commander-in-Chief demeans them with his latest tweetstorm proclamations.
 PFLAG stands proudly with them, their families and future transgender individuals who would put their lives at risk for all of us and our country.
 We urge everyone to call their federal elected officials and protest this dishonorable and offensive action.”

 - Write a letter to the editor opposing the ban.
 (Here are some guidelines.)